webDesignMumeishon/spokane-roofing/src/content/privacy/privacy.md

 ## Sharing Your Information
 We do not sell or rent your personal information to third parties.
 We may share your information with:
 - **Service Providers:** Third-party vendors who assist us in operating our website and providing our services.
-- **Legal Obligations:** When required by law or to protect the rights, property, or safety of Spokane Roofing and our users.
+- **Legal Obligations:** When required by law or to protect the rights, property, or safety of Spokane Roofing Solutions and our users.

 ## Data Security
 We implement appropriate security measures to protect your information from unauthorized access, alteration, disclosure, or destruction.
 However, no method of transmission over the internet or electronic storage is 100% secure.